NigelFell/milestone-project1/README.md

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
 2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
     - Alternatively Click [Here](https://raw.githubusercontent.com/) for a GIF demonstrating the process starting from Step 2.
-3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+3. Scroll down the Settings page until you locate the "Pages" Section on the left hand side of the screen.
-4. Under "Source", click the dropdown called "None" and select "Master Branch".
+4. Under "Source", click the dropdown and select "Deploy from a branch".
+5. Under "Branch", click the first dropdown and select "main", "/ (root)" on the next dropdown, then "Save".
 5. The page will automatically refresh.
-6. Scroll back down through the page to locate the now published site [link](https://github.com) in the "GitHub Pages" section.
+6. Scroll back to the top of the page to locate the now published site next to "Your site is live at".

 ### Forking the GitHub Repository